jasonsbeer/Amiga-N2630/AssemblyNotes.md

 ## Programming the ROMs
 Most cheap EPROM programmers will handle the 27C256 EPROMs of the N2630.
 A popular one is the TL866II, but there are other options.
 There are a lot of these in the community.
 Someone may be able to assist if you do not wish to purchase a programmer.
 The EPROMs are programmed independently of the N2630.
 The ROMs can be found [here](/ROM/).

+## Mounting Brackets
+There are mounting brackets for the A2000 EATX and Commodore Amiga 2000.
+The bracket matching your setup can be 3D printed and used for a clean installation.
+The files are found [here](/Brackets).

 ## Troubleshooting
 1) Check for solder bridges or bad solder joints.
 2) Double check the jumpers.
 It is critical the jumpers be set correctly for proper and reliable function.